Mixed Graviton and Scalar Bispectra in the EFT of Inflation: Soft Limits and Boostless Bootstrap: Conclusions

 \item We attempted to bootstrap the three-point correlators from purely cubic operators, i.e. operators that do not change the quadratic action, by noticing that they don't contribute to the soft limit at leading order in soft momenta (see Equations \ref{SL-1}, \ref{SL-2}).
 Using the bootstrap prescription in \cite{Pajer_2021}, we found (as expected) that the number of undetermined parameters increases with the number of derivatives.
 Furthermore, this bootstrap method heavily relies on knowing the interaction hamiltonian since we use the amplitude of the interaction to determine the residue of the total energy pole \cite{Goodhew_2021}.
-Hence, the bootstrap method is more of an alternative to doing the in-in integrals than an ideal ``boundary perspective'' bootstrap. \item Since the background symmetry allows us to take $\alpha$ vacua, we have shown that the results of BD can be readily extended to give the $\alpha$ vacua 3-point correlators.
-This helps us in bypassing a lot of in-in integrals. \end{itemize} It will be interesting to explore mixed quartic operators for and beyond the Maldacena action and check the soft limits for these since some exchange diagrams also come into the picture here as they're of a similar order in ``couplings'' and $ H/M_{pl}$ as contact diagrams.
+Hence, the BB method is more of an alternative to doing the in-in integrals than an ideal ``boundary perspective'' bootstrap. \item Since we are not compelled to fix BD initial conditions, we would be interested in extending BD results to more arbitrary vacua.
+We give an ansatz through which the results of BD can be extended to give the 3-point correlators for BT states in cases where the interaction hamiltonian has even parity.
+For odd parity cases, we still have a relation in terms of the wavefunction coefficients.
+This helps us in bypassing a lot of in-in integrals.
+In particular, we derive the 3-point correlators for $\alpha$ vacua (a subset of BT states) to show how useful the ansatz is. \end{itemize} It will be interesting to explore mixed quartic operators for and beyond the Maldacena action and check the soft limits for these since some exchange diagrams also come into the picture here as they're of a similar order in ``couplings'' and $ H/M_{pl}$ as contact diagrams.
 The right-hand side of the soft limits might be tricky to evaluate due to the momentum dependence of the polarization tensors.
 We would also like to extend our $\alpha$ vacua results to four-point correlators and explore the implications of the new kinds of pole structures we get.